 Your anger may also be aimed at complete strangers, friends or family, the doctor who diagnosed the illness and was unable to cure the disease, and even inanimate objects.

-You may also be angry with God for taking your loved one from you and for not sparing your loved one and you from suffering.
-It is not uncommon for grieving people to go through a spiritual crisis.
+During the anger stage of grief, it is not uncommon to be angry with God for taking your loved one from you and for not sparing your loved one and you from suffering.

 Finally, you may be angry with yourself and struggle with guilt for not being able to save your loved one, or for the relationship that you had with him while he was alive.